eBags Crew Cooler II Review

 Our Analysis and Test Results

-The Crew Cooler was one of the poorer performers in our insulation test.
-It had only 5oz of its original 7lb bag of ice left after 48 hours.
+The Crew Cooler is one of the poorer performers in our insulation test.
+It had only five ounces of its original seven-pound bag of ice left after 48 hours.
 The only model that fared worse was the much cheaper Coleman 16-Can.
 However, we don't see this as too big of a knock against the Crew Cooler.
-It is definitely meant to be a lunch bag and not a long term beverage cooler.
-Unless you plan to leave your lunch bag in direct sunlight all day it has plenty of insulation to keep your sandwich and bag of carrots cool from morning til lunch hour.
+It is meant to be a lunch bag and not a long-term beverage cooler.
+Unless you plan to leave your lunch bag in direct sunlight all day, it has plenty of insulation to keep your sandwich and bag of carrots cool from morning until lunch hour.

 Ease of Use

-Though it earned a respectable score of 6 out of 10 in our ease of use testing, the Crew Cooler II found itself at the bottom of our ease of use score sheet.
-This was almost solely because of the Crew Cooler's liner.
+Though it earned a respectable mid-range score in our ease of use testing, the Crew II finds itself at the bottom of the pack for ease of use amongst all the coolers we tested.
+This fact is almost solely because of the Crew's liner.
 Most of the other coolers we tested are meant to be loaded up with ice and cans, so their liners are designed to be waterproof.
-This also makes them mostly impervious to stains and easy to clean.
-The Crew Cooler's liner is a bit more porous and more susceptible to stains getting into its fibers. eBags countered this problem by making the liner removable, and thus easy to scrub clean, but it is the only liner in our testing lineup likely to need this treatment.
+This aspect also makes them mostly impervious to stains and easy to clean.
+The Crew's liner is a bit more porous and more susceptible to stains getting into its fibers. eBags countered this problem by making the liner removable, and thus easy to scrub clean, but it is the only liner in our testing lineup likely to need this treatment.
 However, if you tend to keep your lunch neat, this won't be a problem.

-Apart from the liner the Crew Cooler is perfectly designed for being a lunch bag.
+Apart from the liner, the Crewfunctions perfectly as a lunch bag.
 It has plenty of separate compartments for utensils and food items that don't need to be cold.
 The handle is comfortable to carry, and it even has a strap for balancing the cooler on top of wheeled luggage if you want to carry your cooler on to your next flight.

-Here again the Crew Cooler was an average scorer.
-You'll have no trouble toting it from the car to the workplace.
-However, its shoulder strap lacks any padding, so carrying it for longer periods of time can be a bit uncomfortable if it is fully loaded, but you probably won't be carrying your lunch box long distances on a normal day.
+Here again, the Crew is an average scorer, though you'll have no trouble toting it from the car to the workplace.
+However, its shoulder strap lacks any padding, so carrying it for long periods can be a bit uncomfortable if it is fully loaded, but you probably won't be carrying your lunch box long distances on a normal day.

-At a list price of $50 the eBags Crew Cooler II is a bit pricey for a lunch bag, but thoughtful design touches and their added convenience make this a good value if you're packing a lunch to the office everyday.
+At a list price of about $40, the Crew II is a bit pricey for a lunch bag, but thoughtful design touches and their added convenience make this a good value if you're packing a lunch to the office every day.

-The eBags Crew Cooler II can't match most of the other coolers we tested in terms of insulation performance and ruggedness, but it shines in its own niche as an everyday lunch bag.
+The eBags Crew Cooler II can't match most of the other coolers we tested regarding insulation performance and ruggedness, but it shines in its niche as an everyday lunch bag.